Joe-kariuki96/MOVIE-RECOMENDATION-SYSTEM/README.md

 learn.fit_one_cycle(5, 0.01)
 🌟 Spectacle of Predictions

-Marvel at the predictions – a dance in harmony with actual ratings.
+Marvel at the predictions—a dance in harmony with actual ratings.
 Let this model serenade you with recommendations that echo your cinematic soul.

 python
 Copy code